 The textbook Processes in Structural Geology and Tectonics by Ben van der Pluijm and Stephen Marshak is a nice complement to the textbook by Fossen (2016).
-The textbook by Pluijm and Marshak is free and available online here: http://psgt.earth.lsa.umich.edu/.
-Students will need to email the authors for access to this textbook.
+The textbook by Pluijm and Marshak is free and available online here:

 Any required journal articles and book chapters will be provided on Canvas.